 245 Nocatee Center Way, Ponte Vedra, Florida 32081

-Large All Ages Community of Nocatee on Florida's Northeastern Coast Has a Wide Variety of Prices, Amenities and Neighborhoods, Including Two 55+ Areas
+Large Community of Nocatee on Florida's Northeastern Coast is Popular with Retirees and Has a Wide Rnge of Prices, Amenities and Neighborhoods, Including Two 55+ Sections

-Ponte Vedra is a well-heeled, unincorporated resort community on Florida's northeastern coast, and it is the location of Nocatee, an all ages community with a wide range of prices and neighborhoods, including two 55+ sections.
+Ponte Vedra is a well-heeled, unincorporated resort community on Florida's northeastern coast, about 40 minutes from Jacksonville, and it is the location of Nocatee, an all ages community with a wide range of prices and neighborhoods, including two 55+ sections.
 Nocatee is one of the best selling master-planned developments in the U.S.